#IEatGrub / Edible Insect Chefs / Fun / Fun Facts / Our Events / Our kitchen / Our partners / Our story / The Arts / Tutorial

 • In Chang-Mai, Thailand, school kids collect crickets at lunch time for them to be fried as a delicious and nutritious mid-afternoon

 The list goes on.
-But there are many reasons why we should be embracing insects, which you can read all about here
+But there are many reasons why entomophagy makes total sense and why we should be embracing insects as food, which you can read all about here

 Eat Grub has made it our mission to show people in the West that entomophagy should be embraced with insects loved for the tasty, nutritious and sustainable food they are.